The Brennan group

 Current Research

-The Brennan Lab uses virological methods such as reverse genetics technologies and acarology to probe how clinically relevant pathogens are transmitted by ticks.
-We seek to understand how these viruses manipulate the different cellular environments in a tick or a mammal to sustain virus replication and cause disease.
+The Brennan Lab uses virological methods such as reverse genetics technologies and acarology to probe how clinically relevant pathogens are transmitted by arthropods.
+We seek to understand how these viruses manipulate the different cellular environments in an arthropod or a mammal to sustain virus replication and cause disease.

-Examining the interaction of tick-transmitted viruses with their arthropod vector
+Examining the interaction of arthropod-transmitted viruses with their vector

-- Studying the molecular biology of tick-borne viruses in different systems
+- Studying the molecular biology of arboviruses viruses in different systems

-- Analysing the innate immune factors of the tick that control virus replication
+- Analysing the innate immune factors of the arthropod that control virus replication

 Developing tools and techniques to study the replication of tick-borne viruses in vivo

-- Establishing infection models and studies in live ticks
+- Establishing infection models and studies in live arthropods

 Investigating the roles of the viral proteins during infection of both mammalian and arthropod cells

-- Answering how/why viruses can infect ticks without causing disease
+- Answering how/why viruses can infect arthropods without causing disease

 Exploring the molecular determinants of virus tropism

-- Finding out why these viruses are transmitted by ticks rather than other arthropods such as mosquitoes
+- Finding out why these viruses are transmitted by certain arthropods and not others

 Developing attenuated viruses for use as potential live-attenuated vaccines or vector control agents